martgnz/journocoders-geogrid/README.md

 In this tutorial we will learn to make hexagonal grids using the [geogrid](https://github.com/jbaileyh/geogrid) package and use the resulting geometry with D3.
 This is a simplified version of the author's own reference, aimed at getting the spatial data out of R.

+There are several ways to transform geographic data to hexagons.
+This method is intended for creating your own cartography from a set of geographic features.
+This produces a different output than libraries like [d3-hexbin](https://github.com/d3/d3-hexbin) or [d3-hexgrid](https://github.com/larsvers/d3-hexgrid), as those bin points in a fixed area for density-graduated data visualisations.

 ## Installing R

 First you need to install R. If you're using macOS you can simply use [homebrew](https://brew.sh) with `brew install R`.
 If you use GNU/Linux, please refer to your package manager.
 If you use Windows you can [install R through CRAN](https://cran.rstudio.com/).